yulin724/Keren-Project/README.md

  - Speech recognition - within the SL4A, Android APP needed.
 (Thanks to Google Voice Recognition Android API)
  - Recognize the language - Credit to the Author Kent Johnson for the package used.
- - Text-to-Speech in any language - Not completely ready, code not included yet.
+ - Text-to-Speech in any language - ready!
 (Thanks to Google Translate TTS)
  - Weather - Ready!
  - Profiles - Ready!
  - Log everything - Ready!